 Real estate agents are people, and people are known to make decisions that do not always make sense.
 Even with proper training and education in the realities of real estate transactions, some Realtor’s just can’t help themselves when they see the temptation of a potential client.

-Remember Real Estate is a commission based business so if an agent loses the interview they come away with nothing but a sense of disappointment.
-This alone can cause Real Estate agents to make very poor decisions including their noses growing like Pinocchio.
+Remember Real Estate is a commission based business so if an agent loses the interview, they come away with nothing but a sense of disappointment.
+This alone can cause Real Estate agents to make destitute decisions including their noses growing like Pinocchio.

 One-Upping The Competition

-If a seller interviews three agents, the first agent may quote a price that reaches a little high, but is at least in the ballpark of what the house is actually worth.
-But then the next agent interviewed knowing they are up against other agents, wants to outdo the first agent, so they quote an even higher price.
+If a seller interviews three agents, the first agent may quote a price that reaches a little high but is at least in the ballpark of what the house is worth.
+But then the next real estate agent interviewed knowing they are up against other agents, wants to outdo the first agent, so they quote an even higher price.
 By the time the third agent is interviewed, the price of the home has reached an unrealistic level.

 Telling Sellers What They Want To Hear

 Sometimes the problem starts with the seller.
-An agent may walk into a situation where the seller is certain that his home is worth far more than it actually is.
-The home owner may think that because his neighbor’s house sold for a certain amount, that his should too.
+An agent may walk into a situation where the seller is sure that his home is worth far more than it is.
+The homeowner may think that because his neighbor’s house sold for a certain amount, that his should too.
 Never mind that the other house was fully renovated, on a much larger lot and is in far better condition.

 A Lack Of Integrity

-Not every Realtor that takes on overpriced listings is a bad person.
-However, the reality is that there are certain Real Estate agents that do suffer from a lack of integrity.
+Not every Realtor that takes on overpriced listings is a terrible person.
+However, the reality is that certain Real Estate agents do suffer from a lack of integrity.
 Real Estate agents are human, and it is not that difficult to reach the point where you can call yourself a Realtor.